 Federal regulation requires an institution that participates in any Federal Student Aid program to provide information to its students, faculty, and employees to prevent drug and alcohol abuse.
 Students should refer to the Campus Security and Drug-Free Campus/Workplace report.

-Auguste Escoffier School of Culinary Arts - Boulder recognizes the responsibility as an educational institution to promote a productive and healthy environment.
+AESCA recognizes the responsibility as an educational institution to promote a productive and healthy environment.
 This responsibility demands implementation of programs and services to facility that effort.

 In order to meet these responsibilities, AESCA Boulder's policy is summarized: